|

 better than I ever imagined I would again.
 The only vitamin

 deficiency I have is an iron level too low to give blood.
+As far as eating, I can now eat just about

 anything but my old favorite, General Tso's chicken.
 It is